PremKumarKollabathula/CS396H-Support-Hand-off/CS396H-SOP.md

 This is the shared "final date correction" step that both flows pass through before saving:

 1. Go through every line item on the order, one at a time.
-2. Start with the date determined in the previous step (vendor date for legacy, Epic date for Epic-enabled warehouses).
+2. Start with the vendor-supplied ship date for that item.
 3. Check if the customer requested a later date than that.
 If so, use the customer's requested date instead.
 4. For the first item on the order, also update the order-header-level date.
 5. Save the final date to the order's item and header records.

-**Why this matters to support:** this step runs the same way regardless of which flow the order came through.
-So if you're troubleshooting a wrong date on an order, the question to ask is "did the *upstream* date (vendor vs. Epic) look correct?" - not "did the correction step do something different."
-The correction step behaves identically either way.
+**Why this matters to support:** this step runs **identically** regardless of which flow the order came through, and it does not depend on any date returned by EPIC (EPIC is only notified - it doesn't calculate or send back a date).
+So if you're troubleshooting a wrong date on an order, the question to ask is "was the vendor date or customer-requested date wrong to begin with?" - not "did EPIC give us a bad date."
+The correction step behaves identically in both flows.

 ---